Front-End Developer Resume Examples and Templates for 2023

 Front-End Developer, Ohio Web Pros, Cincinnati, OH

-• Coordinate with the web development team to design user interfaces for client websites using HTML, JavaScript, and AngularJS
+• Coordinate with the web development team to design UI for client websites using HTML, JavaScript, and AngularJS

 • Design, develop, and code web applications for customer accounts, which includes debugging issues, diagnosing root causes, and identifying solutions